-- (A) Upon receipt of the Notice of Intent, the Sheriff shall have five (5) calendar days to appear at a Pre-Removal Conference that the Assistant County Executive, or their designee, will preside over for an opportunity to respond to the allegations against the Sheriff in support of the Sheriff's removal ("Pre-Removal Conference").
-The Sheriff's failure to appear at the Pre-Removal Conference will be deemed a waiver of the right to a Removal Hearing. - (B) The Pre-Removal Conference will be recorded, unless either the Sheriff or the County (each a "Party," collectively "the Parties") objects to it being recorded. - (C) The Assistant County Executive, or their designee, shall consider the information presented at the Pre-Removal Conference and issue a recommendation, in writing, to the Board regarding whether to remove the Sheriff. - (D) Upon receipt of the recommendation from the Pre-Removal Conference, the Board shall, as soon as practicable thereafter, render its decision to either sustain or reject the recommendation.
-If the Board does not obtain at least a four-fifths vote to sustain the recommendation, the Board must reject the recommendation.
+- (A) Upon receipt of the Notice of Intent, the Sheriff shall have five (5) calendar days to appear at a Pre-Removal Conference - that the Chief Probation Officer of San Mateo County will preside over - for an opportunity to respond to the allegations against the Sheriff in support of the Sheriff's removal ("Pre-Removal Conference").
+The Sheriff's failure to appear at the Pre-Removal Conference will be deemed a waiver of the right to a Removal Hearing.
+In the event the Chief Probation Officer is unable to preside over the Pre-Removal Conference, the County Coroner shall preside over the Pre-Removal Conference.
+If neither the Chief Probation Officer nor the Coroner is able to preside over the Pre-Removal Conference, the President of the Board of Supervisors will designate an alternate to preside over the Pre-Removal Conference. - (B) The Pre-Removal Conference will be recorded, unless either the Sheriff or the County (each a "Party," collectively "the Parties") objects to it being recorded. - (C) The individual presiding over the Pre-Removal Conference shall consider the information presented at the Pre-Removal Conference and issue a recommendation, in writing, to the Board regarding whether to remove the Sheriff. - (D) Upon receipt of the recommendation from the Pre-Removal Conference, the Board shall, as soon as practicable thereafter, render its decision (subject to an appeal via Removal Hearing, as set forth below) to either sustain or reject the recommendation.
+After review and consideration of the recommendation, the Board must obtain at least a four-fifths vote to remove the Sheriff (subject to an appeal via Removal Hearing).
 After rendering its decision, the Board shall direct staff to provide to the Sheriff, in writing, the Board's "Final Notice of Decision."